 - Capability and experience of vendor:

 Figure out the vendor’s experience of delivering services similar to the one you are planning to outsource.
 Get an idea of the number of projects which they have executed, the clients which they have worked for, and their domain expertise.
 Look for testimonials and reviews from their existing/ previous clients.
 You can also ask for the qualification and experience of the management team, project managers, and other team members.
 This will help to understand whether an outsourcing relationship between you and the selected partner would work.

 - Check your outsourcing partner’s infrastructure and technology

-Visit your outsourcing partner’s workplace to understand their processes, methodologies and technologies used.
-Also, it will help to ensure that the hardware, software and systems of the vendor which you are choosing are in place and also backup plans are ready in case there is any system failure which is beyond anyone’s control.
+Visit your outsourcing partner’s workplace to understand their processes, methodologies, and technologies used.
+Also, it will help to ensure that the hardware, software, and systems of the vendor which you are choosing are in place and also backup plans are ready in case there is any system failure that is beyond anyone’s control.

 - Communicate with your outsourcing partner

-Communication plays a very crucial role in building strong relationship with your vendors.
+Communication plays a very crucial role in building a strong relationship with your vendors.
 Hence, it is necessary to understand your partner’s communication practices.
-Few of them are outlined as below:
+A few of them are outlined as below:

 - Do you speak a common language (usually English)?

 - What are the channels through which you can communicate like email, phone, VOIP (Skype)?